ervandew/eclim/src/doc/content/vim/index.rst

 - **:EclimSettings** -
   Allows you to view / edit the global :ref:`settings <vim/settings>`.
-  For project level settings see the :ref:`:ProjectSettings <:projectsettings>` command on the :ref:`project documentation page <vim/common/project>`.
+  For project level settings see the :ref:`:ProjectSettings` command on the :ref:`project documentation page <vim/common/project>`.